-Foreign marriage or partnership registration in the Netherlands
+Registering a foreign marriage or partnership in the Netherlands

-Did you marry or become a registered partner not in the Netherlands but in another country?
-Register your marriage or partnership at municipality where you are registered.
+Did you get married or become a registered partner in another country rather than in the Netherlands?
+Register your marriage or partnership with the municipality where you are registered.

-• Partners' rights vary from country to country.
+• The rights of partners vary from country to country.

 • A registered partnership or same-sex marriage is not possible everywhere.

-• Not all countries recognize same-sex marriage or registered partnerships from other countries.
+• Not all countries recognize same-sex marriages or registered partnerships from other countries.

 Approach

-This is how you get your foreign marriage or registered partnership registered in the Netherlands:
+How to register your foreign marriage or registered partnership in the Netherlands:

-• You register your marriage or registered partnership at the municipality where you are registered.
+• You register your marriage or registered partnership with the municipality where you are registered.

 • You will need:

-• the original deed with legalization or apostille, possibly translated by a sworn translator, or
+• the original document with legalization or apostille, translated by a certified translator if necessary, or

-• The original deed and a multilingual model form
+• the original deed and a multilingual standard form

-• possibly your declaration that you are not marrying or entering into a registered partnership to obtain a residence permit for you or your partner (Declaration of Registration of Marriage).
+• If applicable, your declaration that you are not marrying or entering into a registered partnership in order to obtain a residence permit for yourself or your partner (Declaration of marriage registration).

 Description

 Are you getting married or entering into a registered partnership in a country other than the Netherlands?
 Check which country's laws apply.
 This can be important for your rights and obligations as partners.
-For example, with inheritances, paying taxes or if you have children.
+For example, in the case of inheritance, paying taxes, or if you have children.

-The conditions for registering a foreign marriage or registered partnership in the Netherlands include:
+The Requirements registering a foreign marriage or registered partnership in the Netherlands include:

-• If the marriage or registered partnership was concluded in a country within the European Union:
+• If the marriage or registered partnership was entered into in a country within the European Union:

-• You have a deed and multilingual model form.
+• You have a deed and a multilingual model form.

 • If the marriage or registered partnership was concluded in a country outside the European Union:

-• The deed is in Dutch, English, German or French.
-Otherwise, have the document translated by a sworn translator in the Netherlands.
+• The deed must be in Dutch, English, German, or French.
+Otherwise, you must have the document translated by a certified translator in the Netherlands.

-• The deed is legalized or has an apostille stamp.
+• The deed has been legalized or has been provided with an apostille stamp.

-• Marriage or registered partnership is not intended to help your partner or yourself get a residence permit.
-The municipality asks you to put that in a statement (Declaration of Registration of Marriage), if:
+• Marriage or registered partnership is not intended to help your partner or yourself obtain a residence permit.
+The municipality will ask you to state this in a declaration (Declaration of marriage registration) if:

 • you or your partner (or both) are not Dutch,

-• you or your partner (or both) do not have the nationality of a country in the European Union,
+• you or your partner (or both of you) do not have the nationality of a country in the European Union,

-• you or your partner (or both) are not nationals of Liechtenstein, Norway, Iceland or Switzerland,
+• you or your partner (or both) do not have the nationality of Liechtenstein, Norway, Iceland, or Switzerland,

 • you do not have a permanent residence permit.